amatikhasan/AutoAid/README.md

 >Git

 # Run Instruction:
 Final test was done in a macbook.
-To successfully run the project, you need to run the services in the following sequence:
+To successfully run the project, Please run the services in the following sequence:
 1. ConfigService
 2. DiscoveryService
 3. User Service